zachalbers/Team-Proeject/README.txt

+# UniMap

 I. Running the program
 -------------------------
 Note: UniMap has been tested to run on MacOS, Linux, and Windows

 Steps.

-1. Download the Zip file from Group 8's D2L dropbox
-2. Extract the Zip file
-3. Open Terminal
-4. Navigate to your extracted file's directory using the Terminal
+1. Navigate to your extracted file's directory using the Terminal
-5. To compile type “javac unimap/**/*.java” in Terminal
+2. To compile type “javac unimap/**/*.java” in Terminal
-6. To run type ‘java unimap.userinterface.GUI” in Terminal
+3. To run type ‘java unimap.userinterface.GUI” in Terminal

 II.
-Developper Info
+Developer Info
 -------------------
 Group:8
 Tutorial:03
-Menmbers:1)Muhammad Usman Khawar
+Members:1)Muhammad Usman Khawar
 	 2)Tristan Randall
 	 3)Zachariah Albers
 	 4)Mahir Shahriar